School of Engineering

 Masters Student in Aeronautics and Astronautics, admitted Autumn 2016

-BioI am a first year graduate student in the Department of Aeronautics and Astronautics at Stanford University.
+BioI am a Ph.D. candidate in the Department of Aeronautics and Astronautics at Stanford University.
 With a passion for science and technology, I seek to explore opportunities where I am immersed in an environment that nurtures academic excellence and ground breaking research.
 I am an aerospace enthusiast with a focus on the use of design optimization strategies to develop new air-frame configurations that seamlessly integrate next-gen propulsion systems.
 In addition, I am keen on studying the application of composite, flexible surfaces that tailor lift distribution on flying wings.

 I graduated Summa Cum Laude from Howard University with a Bachelor’s Degree in Mechanical Engineering.
 In undergrad, my involvement in extracurricular activities nurtured an ability to share information and contribute to decision-making.
 Outside coursework, I participated in global collaborative competitions geared towards proposing innovative solutions for future transportation.
 I also led humanitarian missions to Kenya, El Salvador and Haiti with Engineers Without Borders, a non-profit organization that partners with developing communities worldwide to improve their quality of life.
 These partnerships involved the implementation of sustainable engineering projects such as power, communal infrastructure and access to drinking water.